 - Children 16 and under, including siblings of patients, may not visit

-We have already limited entry as well, and everyone entering the hospital campus must use the Emergency Department for access.
+We have already limited entry as well, and everyone entering the hospital campus must use the Emergency Department or Main Entrance for access.
 Per CDC guidelines, everyone entering our facility will be screened for respiratory symptoms and risk of exposure.

 Signage is being posted around the facilities notifying visitors and the community of these new restrictions and guidelines.

 - Main hospital entrance from 6am - 4pm